peteroupc/classic-wallpaper/README.md

 [^5]: A "half-and-half mixture" of two colors is found by averaging their three components then rounding each average up to the nearest integer.

+[^6]: See also _OpenGL Programming Guide_ (1993), chapter 6; D. Rogerson, "OpenGL IV: Color Index Mode" (Jan.
+19, 1995).

+[^7]: Can be generated from `dstripe` using the following ImageMagick command: `magick dstripe.png \( +clone -flop \) +append dzigzag.png`.

+[^8]: Can be generated from `truchet2color` using the following ImageMagick command: `magick truchet2color.png \( +clone \( +clone \) -append \( +clone \) +append -crop 50%x50%+1+1 \( -size 1x2 gradient:#FFFFFF-#808080 \) -clut \) -compose Multiply -composite truchet3color.png`.
+Here, `#FFFFFF` and `#808080` indicate the two colors white and gray, respectively.

-[^6]: Can be generated from `truchet3color` using the following [**ImageMagick**](https://imagemagick.org/) command: `magick truchet3color.png \( +clone -grayscale Rec709Luma \) \( -size 1x256 gradient:#000000-#ff5500 \) -delete 0 -clut  \( -size 1x1 xc:#000000 xc:#808080 xc:#FFFFFF xc:#C0C0C0 xc:#FF0000 xc:#800000 xc:#00FF00 xc:#008000 xc:#0000FF xc:#000080 xc:#FF00FF xc:#800080 xc:#00FFFF xc:#008080 xc:#FFFF00 xc:#808000 +append -write mpr:z +delete \) -dither FloydSteinberg -remap mpr:z truchetff5500vga.png`.
+[^9]: Can be generated from `truchet3color` using the following [**ImageMagick**](https://imagemagick.org/) command: `magick truchet3color.png \( +clone -grayscale Rec709Luma \) \( -size 1x256 gradient:#000000-#ff5500 \) -delete 0 -clut  \( -size 1x1 xc:#000000 xc:#808080 xc:#FFFFFF xc:#C0C0C0 xc:#FF0000 xc:#800000 xc:#00FF00 xc:#008000 xc:#0000FF xc:#000080 xc:#FF00FF xc:#800080 xc:#00FFFF xc:#008080 xc:#FFFF00 xc:#808000 +append -write mpr:z +delete \) -dither FloydSteinberg -remap mpr:z truchetff5500vga.png`.
 This example, which employs a color shift and dither, demonstrates that derivative colored wallpapers with limited colored palettes can easily be generated from black/gray/white wallpapers using non-AI computer programs.

-[^7]: Can be generated from `truchet2color` using the following ImageMagick command: `magick truchet2color.png \( +clone \( +clone \) -append \( +clone \) +append -crop 50%x50%+1+1 \( -size 1x2 gradient:#FFFFFF-#808080 \) -clut \) -compose Multiply -composite truchet3color.png`.
-Here, `#FFFFFF` and `#808080` indicate the two colors white and gray, respectively.

-[^8]: The "safety palette", also known as the "Web safe" colors, consists of 216 colors that are uniformly spaced in the red&ndash;green&ndash;blue color cube.
-Robert Hess's article "[**The Safety Palette**](https://learn.microsoft.com/en-us/previous-versions/ms976419(v=msdn.10))", 1996, described the advantage that images that use only colors in this palette won't dither when displayed by Web browsers on displays that can show up to 256 colors at once.
-(See also [**Wikipedia**](http://en.wikipedia.org/wiki/Web_colors).
-Dithering is the scattering of colors in a limited set to simulate colors outside that set.)
-When the "safety palette" forms part of a 256-color repertoire, as it usually does, 40 slots are left that can be filled with additional colors, and as Hess mentions, graphics designers have no control over what these additional colors are.
-Usually these additional colors include the four legacy Windows colors plus the eight VGA palette colors not already in the "safety palette".
-For Java's `BufferedImage.TYPE_BYTE_INDEXED`, these 40 colors are gray tones not already in the "safety palette".

-[^9]: This covers the special case of _Truchet tiles_, involving two versions of an image where each edge is symmetric and the second version is horizontally or vertically mirrored from the first.
+[^10]: This covers the special case of _Truchet tiles_, involving two versions of an image where each edge is symmetric and the second version is horizontally or vertically mirrored from the first.

-[^10]: For more on stochastic tiling using Wang tiles, see Cohen, M.F., Shade, J., et al., "Wang Tiles for Image and Texture Generation", SIGGRAPH 2003.<br>Tiling techniques that also blend adjacent tiles to hide seams are too complex to describe here.
+[^11]: For more on stochastic tiling using Wang tiles, see Cohen, M.F., Shade, J., et al., "Wang Tiles for Image and Texture Generation", SIGGRAPH 2003.<br>Tiling techniques that also blend adjacent tiles to hide seams are too complex to describe here.
 For examples, see Efros and Freeman, "Image Quilting for Texture Synthesis and Transfer", SIGGRAPH 2001; Deliot and Heitz, "Procedural Stochastic Textures by Tiling and Blending", 2019.